 5. Expand with Keyword Tools

-- Transactional: ready to buy (e.g., “buy CRM software”)
+- Transactional: Ready to buy, such as “buy CRM software.“

 Effective SaaS Keyword Research Strategies

-Pain Point-Focused Keyword Discovery
+Pain Point-Oriented Keyword Discovery

 Competitor Keyword Gap Analysis